 I put one on top of the wooden box, and presto!
 The stool idea came to life.

 •wooden box or crate

 •old square pillow

 •green braided trim and some bling nail heads.

 The wooden box had a few loose boards which I glued in place with a bit of wood glue before I started.

-Next step was to mark off the box where I wanted the trim to be.
+•mark off the box where the trim will be.
 I used Frog Tape for this.

-I used a staple gun to secure the fabric just above the marked line of the Frog tape.
+•using a staple gun, secure the fabric just above the marked line of the Frog tape.

-Afterwards, I cut the trim to size and hot glued it over the edge of the fabric, covering the staples as I went.
+•cut the trim to size and hot glue it over the edge of the fabric, cover the staples

 I love to nail things.